College of Saint Rose: Closure

-On November 30, 2023, the board of trustees had voted to close the College of Saint Rose following the end of the spring semester 2024.
+On November 30, 2023, the board of trustees voted to close the College of Saint Rose following the end of the spring semester 2024.
 College president Marcia White stated that various challenges were affecting many small independent institutions of higher education, particularly in the Northeastern United States; according to White, those challenges included years of declining enrollment and the impact of the COVID-19 pandemic.
 Students protested the planned closure.

 The college held its final commencement ceremony on May 11, 2024.
 The last day of instruction was June 21, 2024, with all operations scheduled to cease by the end of December 2024.

 On October 10, 2024, the college filed for Chapter 11 bankruptcy protection.
 On March 13, 2025, the college's campus was sold to the Pine Hills Land Authority, a quasi-public entity created by Albany County, for $35 million.
 The former president's house was sold separately for $625,000.

+In May 2026, the 150,000 books in the former college's library was put up for auction, including books dating back to the 1200s.